open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 - <https://github.com/smathot/OpenSesame/releases>

-Or download a snapshot of the latest source code.
+You can also download a development snapshot of the code.
 To obtain a reasonable stable snapshot, download from the `master` branch.
 To get the latest, greatest, and potentially very unstable snapshot, download from the `playground` branch.

 - <https://github.com/smathot/OpenSesame/>